SantanderMetGroup/c3s-cds/README.md

 # c3s-cds
-This repository contains scripts to download, preprocess, standarcitete, and consolidate the catalogs available in the CDS.
+This repository contains scripts to download, preprocess, standardize, and consolidate the catalogues available in the CDS.

 ## Contents